sait-wbdv/assessments/cpnt200/assignment-3/README.md

     - List the Posts added to the Practice Areas Category
     - Post navigation should be removed (either from the template or using CSS)
     - Display a hero image (which should be stored in the Media section) that is different than the parent theme
+3. Each team member should be the author of one Practice Area post.

-### About Our Firm: Lawyer Profiles
+### 3. About Our Firm: Lawyer Profiles
 1. Setup
-    - Create a Post for each of the 3 lawyers, using `lawyer-text.txt` for content;
+    - Create a Post for each of the 3 lawyers, using [`lawyer-text.txt`](starter/lawyer-text.txt) for content;
     - Create a Category called ‘Lawyers';
     - Assign each lawyer post to the 'Lawyers' category;
     - Do NOT allow comments on the Lawyer Posts;